 2. Traditional Lenders Require Personal Guarantees

 Traditional lenders are more likely to make borrowers sign a personal guarantee.
-This states that in the event of a default, the lender can seize your personal assets to recoup from the loss.
+This states that the lender can seize your personal assets to recoup from the loss in the event of a default.
 Most SBA Loans, for instance, require personal guarantees.
 Some business owners might not be comfortable risking their personal assets, especially if their business is very young.
 Some peer-to-peer loans require personal guarantees as well.

 3. Traditional Lenders Require Business Plans

 In addition to those three questions, your business plan must include an executive summary, market analysis, outline of organizational and management structure, marketing strategy, and more.
-The third item refers to the borrower’s track record as a manager, since banks tend to favor applicants with significant experience.
-You must also explain the current and projected state of your industry, target demographic, and biggest competitors.
+The third item refers to the borrower’s track record as a manager since banks favor applicants with significant experience.
+You must also explain your industry’s current and projected state, target demographic, and most prominent competitors.
 As you can see, you have to do a lot more than describe why your cash flow is in good shape.

 Most alternative lenders, on the other hand, do not require business plans.
 You might not even have to disclose how you intend to use the money.